EASY-EAI/manifests/rk3399_linux/RK3399_Linux_SDK_Release_Note.md

 - Upgrade QT verison from 5.9.4 to 5.12.2
 - Support Chromium Browser (74.0.3729.157)
 - Upgrade Xserver-xorg to v1.20.4
-- change the new qt app to instead the old apps new apps: qcamera  qfm  QLauncher+  qplayer  qsetting old apps: camera gallery  music  QLauncher  settings  video
+- Change the new qt app to instead the old apps new apps: qcamera  qfm  QLauncher+  qplayer  qsetting old apps: camera gallery  music  QLauncher  settings  video
 - Add the missing license/copyright with legal-info